 The picture is from the documentary: Entartet!
 Die Nazis und die Kunst (at 0.54)

 Photo taken on 11/12 July 1939 during a preliminary viewing of the GDK.

 From left to right: Heinrich Hoffmann, Karl Kolbe (director HddK) and Hitler.

 Monastery of Hohenfurt (Vyssi Brod), Czech Republic

 After 1942/43 several stolen art collections -and 46 paintings and 30 statues from Hitler’s private contemporary art collection- were hidden by the National Socialists in the Monastery of Hohenfurt (Vyssi Brod), near Linz in the Czech Republic.
 After the war, valuable art, such as pieces from the Mannheimer- and Rothschild collections, were confiscated by the U.S. Army and taken to the Munich Central Collection Point in an effort to return them to their original owners.
-Many less valuable works, like contemporary German Nazi-art works, were left behind after the 1945 liberation of Czechoslovakia and ended up scattered across the country.
+Art works then considered as having no value, like contemporary German Nazi-art works, were left behind after the 1945 liberation of Czechoslovakia and ended up scattered across the country.

 The marble ‘Sandalenbinder’ by Fritz Röll was one of the 30 sculptures hided in the Monastery of Hohenfurt in 1945.
 Until the 1980s it was located in Schloß Lemberk/Nordböhmen, later brought to Liberec (Reichenberg) and then in 2004 it showed up at the auction of Sotheby in London.